 - Members are expected to attend all trainings and service projects listed above and agree to do so in the Member Agreement. - Other training days will possibly be made available as 'optional.'
-Members must communicate with supervisors about upcoming trainings and are required to obtain permission from them to attend 'optional' trainings. - Members may also be sent to trainings by their sponsoring sites. - Members may not spend more than 20% of their service hours in training. - Members who are unable to attend training due to circumstances out of the member's control (i.e. illness, family emergency, etc.) must notify program staff in writing as soon as possible. - Members may not miss a training to serve regular hours at their site.
+Members must communicate with supervisors about upcoming trainings and are required to obtain permission from them to attend 'optional' trainings. - Members may also be sent to trainings by their sponsoring sites however, ECO AmeriCorps does not provide mileage for travel. - Members may not spend more than 20% of their service hours in training. - Members who are unable to attend mandatory training due to circumstances out of the member's control (i.e. illness, family emergency, etc.) must notify program staff in writing as soon as possible. - Members may not miss a training to serve regular hours at their site.
 If a member misses a training day and claims hours for service at the host site, these hours will not be approved.